Think of your favorite book. Do you know who published it? Probably not, because as a reader, it doesn’t really matter to you.

 Next comes the vital job of letting people know your book exists--and this can be no small task.
-In a world where anyone and everyone can publish a book at any time through digital formats, new authors have more noise to cut through now than ever before.
+In a world where anyone and everyone can publish a book at any time, new authors have more noise to cut through now than ever before.

-The good news is, the digital world that creates so much noise also makes it easier than ever for authors to share their stories and connect with potential readers.
-Social media, email lists, blogs, podcasts, newsletters, and more open direct lines of communication that could only be dreamed of less than 2 decades ago.
+But you're in luck-- the digital world that creates so much noise also makes it easier than ever for authors to share their stories and connect with potential readers.
+Social media, email lists, blogs, podcasts, newsletters, and more open direct lines of communication that could only be dreamed of less than two decades ago.

-When people hear the word “marketing”, they often think “money”, but this doesn’t need to be the case.
-There are wonderful, high quality resources that can help first-time (or experienced!) authors create beautiful marketing materials for absolutely free.
+When authors hear the word “marketing”, they often think “money”.
+Advertising and promotion certainly can come with high price tags, but this doesn’t need to be the case.
+Though a spot on the Times Square marquee will probably always cost a pretty penny, there are plenty of wonderful, high quality resources that can help first-time (or experienced!) authors create beautiful marketing materials for absolutely free.